-- A focus on learner outcomes, the recording and tracking of the destination of learners and capturing wider outcomes of learning - Building strategic high-quality relationships built on trust - Making a single allocation to each grant funded provider to support the activity agreed in the delivery profile.
-Additional detail is in the Funding Rates, Formula and Payment document - Implementing a risk-based performance management approach for all providers - Enhancing access to learning for residents with learning difficulties and disabilities Learner Support Funding required above £19,000 should be discussed with the CPCA as soon as you are aware you will be claiming it and it should be claimed on the ELS claim form - The way in which you use your Learner Support Funding is not specified, part from the Care Leavers Bursary, but you will be expected to retain evidence to support the funding you claim through the ILR or EAS and be able to demonstrate the impact of support measures on learning and outcomes for learners, when requested by the CPCA.

-6.2 We will constantly review the impact of these changes and determine whether we will continue to apply them into 2022/23.
-We will also be in consultation with the education and learning sector to analyse the impact of any significant in year shock to AEB such as a further lockdown due to the spread of coronavirus.
+- A focus on learner outcomes, the recording and tracking of the destination of learners and capturing wider outcomes of learning - Building strategic high-quality relationships built on trust - Making a single allocation to each grant funded Learning Organisation to support the activity agreed in the delivery profile.
+Additional detail is in the Funding Rates, Formula and Payment document - Implementing a risk-based performance management approach for all Learning Organisations - Enhancing access to learning for residents with learning difficulties and disabilities - Learner Support Funding required above £19,000 per learner should be discussed with the CPCA as soon as you are aware you will be claiming it and it should be claimed on the EAS claim form - All Learning Organisations must publish their own Learner Support Policy which sets out the criteria for how the funds will be allocated equitably to learners. including the Care Leavers Bursary.
+You will be expected to retain evidence to support the funding you claim through the ILR or EAS manual return and be able to demonstrate the impact of support measures on learning and outcomes for learners, when requested by the CPCA. - 6.2 We will constantly review the impact of these changes and determine whether we will continue to apply them into 2023/24.
+We will also be in consultation with the education and learning sector to analyse the impact of any significant in changes or events.